-- 6.6.1 Core Strategy Policy CP10 requires development to provide a safe and adequate means of access and to make adequate provision for all users, including car parking.
-Policy DM13 and Appendix 5 of the Development Management Policies document set out parking standards and advise that a four or more bedroom dwelling should provide parking for three vehicles. - 6.6.2 The new dwelling would utilise the existing drop kerb access onto Batchworth Lane which is one of two existing access points serving No.51.
+6.6.1 Core Strategy Policy CP10 requires development to provide a safe and adequate means of access and to make adequate provision for all users, including car parking.
+Policy DM13 and Appendix 5 of the Development Management Policies document set out parking standards and advise that a four or more bedroom dwelling should provide parking for three vehicles.

+- 6.6.2 The new dwelling would utilise the existing drop kerb access onto Batchworth Lane which is one of two existing access points serving No.51.
 No changes are proposed to the drop kerb access which is shared with the access serving Upland Court.
-The Highway Authority have confirmed that the current access has suitable visibility splays. - 6.6.3 Concerns have been raised regarding the impact on highway safety; however, it is not considered that the development would materially increase vehicular activity to such an

-- extent that would give rise to any highway safety issues, especially when considering the current access serves a large detached dwelling. - 6.6.4 Due to the nature of the access, the location of the dwelling would exceed the recommended distance of 45m to enable an emergency vehicle to gain access.
+The Highway Authority have confirmed that the current access has suitable visibility splays. - 6.6.3 Concerns have been raised regarding the impact on highway safety; however, it is not considered that the development would materially increase vehicular activity to such an extent that would give rise to any highway safety issues, especially when considering the current access serves a large detached dwelling. - 6.6.4 Due to the nature of the access, the location of the dwelling would exceed the recommended distance of 45m to enable an emergency vehicle to gain access.
 However, Herts Fire and Rescue have confirmed that an emergency vehicle would be able to progress 20m down the access with the dwelling fitted with a sprinkler system.
-This arrangement was considered acceptable under a previous application.
-The Highway Authority have sought to clarify whether this is still acceptable and comments will be verbally updated when received. - 6.6.5 In terms of parking, Appendix 5 of the Development Management Policies LDD states that a 2 bed dwelling should have 2 spaces per dwelling, one of which should be assigned.
+This arrangement was considered acceptable under a previous application and has been considered acceptable for this proposal. - 6.6.5 In terms of parking, Appendix 5 of the Development Management Policies LDD states that a 2 bed dwelling should have 2 spaces per dwelling, one of which should be assigned.
 The submitted plans show 2 designated parking spaces and a further integral garage space.
 As such, the development would provide an acceptable level of on-site parking in accordance with Appendix 5. - 6.6.6 The development would therefore accord with Policy DM10 and Appendix 5 of the Development Management Policies LDD.